 1. The Eiffel Tower

-Kicking off the top Paris landmarks list is undeniably the most iconic structure in France and the by far, the most photographed, the Eiffel Tower.
-Standing in sheer wonder, the incredible edifice nestled in Champ de Mars’s centre is the tallest structure in Paris.
+Kicking off the top Paris landmarks list is undeniably the most famous monument in Paris France and by far, the most photographed, the Eiffel Tower.
+Standing in sheer wonder, the incredible edifice in Champ de Mars’s center is the tallest structure in Paris.
 It stands 324 meters (1,063 ft) tall.

 Built between 1887 and 1889 by French engineer Gustave Eiffel, the Eiffel Tower is made of iron rather than steel.
 It was built to be one of the main attractions at the Paris World’s Fair in 1889.

 Parisians quickly fell in love with The Eiffel Tower and more than 2 million visited in the first year that it was open.
 The tower symbolised French know-how and industrial genius.